cisco-ce/roomos.cisco.com/docs/LocalAdminUser.md

 * Uncheck **Disable local users and integrations**.
 This means your admin user will be still active after registering your device
 * Enter the registration code you obtained earlier, and click **Register**.

-Note: If your device software for some reason is older than May 2021, you may not have the **Register device menu**.
-In that case, you can do the following instead:
+**Note:** If your device software for some reason is older than May 2021, you may not have the **Register device** menu.
+That's ok, see bottom of this document for an alternative.

 * Go to **Developer API**
 * Copy and paste the following command into the text area that says **Enter commands**.